takaki719/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# When is your birthday?

-# List of place
+# List of birthdays
-- mamemame saisai
-- Gusto
+- 04/12